 The grace of the Lord Jesus Christ be with your spirit.
 [Philemon 25]

-For more on praying the Apostle Paul’s prayers, read chapter two of my book When Prayer Is a Struggle: A Practical Guide for Overcoming Obstacles in Prayer.
+For more encouragement on prayer, read my book When Prayer Is a Struggle: A Practical Guide for Overcoming Obstacles in Prayer.

 “A very relevant and very applicable guide to prayer… we would at times all benefit from this book… I believe that through this book, God will… help you fight through your struggles and learn to enjoy prayer as one of his most precious gifts.” —Tim Challies